-The Fox Sterlingworth is considered one of the classic American double guns and still captures the hearts of upland hunters 100 plus years later.
+The Fox Sterlingworth is considered one of the classic American double guns and still captures the hearts of upland hunters more than 100 years later

 “Santa came early for you!” he exclaimed.
 Needless to say, I was elated by the good news and at a loss for words.

 Here’s your chance to get a straight grip Fox small bore at a fraction of the cost of a factory Skeet & Upland or a custom Fox small bore.
 This Sterly started out as a very early Philadelphia 16-gauge Sterlingworth.
 Just looking at the work I’d say some gunsmith did it up in the late 40’s or 50’s.
 Has 26-inch tubes with factory keels intact and both bores at .658” diameter (factory sizing) and no evidence of past dent removal and no pitting, both bores are excellent.
 Chokes are .006” Right and .013” Left.
 Barrels are tight on the face, ring well and lever is still way right.
 Has 2-3/4” chambers and extractors.
 Color case is mostly faded.
 She weighs 5-15 on a digital scale.
 The stock has been modified by splicing matching walnut onto the comb and the dimensions are now: 2-1/4” drop and a 14-1/2 length of pull to a vintage recoil pad.
 Neutral cast.
 Another piece of walnut was spliced along part of the toe line to include a Parker-type shield with the initials “TM”.
 Checkering was redone to coordinate with the straight wrist.
 If only these guns could talk. . . .

 As a ruffed grouse hunter and a lover of American history, I was intrigued by the description of this gun and its story.
 Here was a gun from the golden age of vintage side-by-side shotguns from Philadelphia, the very cradle of American Freedom, which sounded like the perfect gun for the grouse woods.